iq2525/tv-guide/README.md

 In your browser, go to: http://localhost:3000/

-Click the button 'Update Weather' to get the latest weather data for London.
+Click the button 'Update TVGuide' to get the latest tvGuide data for London.

 ## Run tests
 I believe that Unit tests are vital when making any code.